milvus-io/milvus_cli/README.md

   List all collections.

 Options:
-  --timeout TEXT         [Optional] - An optional duration of time in seconds
+  -t, --timeout TEXT         [Optional] - An optional duration of time in
-                         to allow for the RPC.
+                             seconds to allow for the RPC.
 When timeout is set to None, client waits until server response or error occur.
-  --show-loaded BOOLEAN  [Optional] - Only show loaded collections.
+  -l, --show-loaded BOOLEAN  [Optional] - Only show loaded collections.
   --help                     Show this message and exit.
 ```

 ##### `list indexes`